-Meena et al. [51] assessed the α -glucosidase inhibitory potential of a synthetic flavone derivative 2-(benzo [d] [1, 3] dioxol-5-yl)-4H-chromen-4-one (BDC) with their in vitro enzyme kinetic and in silico studies.
-The mode of the mechanism of BDC had been earlier revealed by authors in their in vitro experiment as non-competitive with the maximum α -glucosidase inhibitory potential of the ligand 22.4 folds over the maximum competitive inhibition depicted by standard acarbose drug (27.6 to 669.57 μ M).
-In other to substantiate and show the allosteric interaction of BDC with α -glucosidase, they performed in silico molecular docking experiment.
+Meena et al. [51] assessed the $\alpha$ -glucosidase inhibitory potential of a synthetic flavone derivative 2-(benzo [d] [1, 3] dioxol-5-yl)-4H-chromen-4-one (BDC) with their in vitro enzyme kinetic and in silico studies.
+The mode of the mechanism of BDC had been earlier revealed by authors in their in vitro experiment as non-competitive with the maximum $\alpha$ -glucosidase inhibitory potential of the ligand 22.4 folds over the maximum competitive inhibition depicted by standard acarbose drug (27.6 to 669.57 μM).
+In other to substantiate and show the allosteric interaction of BDC with $\alpha$ -glucosidase, they performed in silico molecular docking experiment.
 The active sites of the enzyme were determined using CASTp 3.0 web server.

-The docking experiment of acarbose with the receptor revealed that acarbose competes for the active pocket of the α-glucosidase enzyme with a minimum binding affinity of -9.23 kcal/mol.
+The docking experiment of acarbose with the receptor revealed that acarbose competes for the active pocket of the a-glucosidase enzyme with a minimum binding affinity of -9.23 kcal/mol.
 Two hydrogen bonds (LYS156:H23 (2.03A°) and SER241:HN (2.02A°)) were recognized as the interaction between the receptor and the ligand while interactions are electrostatic, Van der Waals, and hydrophobic interactions.
 Contrary to this mode of interaction in acarbose, BDC depicted allosteric binding with its interaction on α-glucosidase found to be different from the active pocket residues.
 Two hydrogen bonds were also observed between LYS373:H22 (2.077A°) and LYS568:H23 (2.09A°) of the protein-ligand complex while other interactions are electrostatic/ hydrophobic bonds.
 The binding of BDC [-8.64kcal/ mol) showed that the potential drug candidate inhibitory effect was significant compared to the standard clinically approved acarbose (-9.23 kcal/mol).
-Furthermore, Lipinski's rule of five was used to evaluate the drug-likeness profile of the ligand and by obeying all rules coupled with its high binding affinity with α -glucosidase, the authors concluded that BDC could be a promising lead compound in the management of diabetes.
+Furthermore, Lipinski's rule of five was used to evaluate the drug-likeness profile of the ligand and by obeying all rules coupled with its high binding affinity with $\alpha$ -glucosidase, the authors concluded that BDC could be a promising lead compound in the management of diabetes.

-Angiotensin-converting enzyme (ACE) structural information, inhibitors, and molecular modeling homologous domains of ACE could hydrolyze angiotensin-1; however, both have different pharmacological potentials as they have different substrate specificities.
+Angiotensin-converting enzyme (ACE) structural information, inhibitors, and molecular modeling

+Investigation of the molecular structure of ACE has revealed that the human angiotensin-converting enzyme comprises two isoforms: somatic ACE, which consists of two catalytic homologous domains (N- and C-terminal with 60% similarities) [52], and testis ACE, which has only one domain that is structurally similar to the Cterminal catalytic domain of somatic ACE [53].
+The two homologous domains of ACE could hydrolyze angiotensin-1; however, both have different pharmacological potentials as they have different substrate specificities.
 Fuchs et al. revealed that C-domain is enough to regulate blood pressure in vivo [54] and is thus a major site for angiotensin-2 production.
 Conversely, the N-domain is more specific for the control of haemopoietic stem cell proliferation and differentiation due to its breakdown of anti-fibrotic haemoregulatory peptide AcSDKP [55, 56].
 Hence, it is important that the C-domain of ACE be given more preference in the selection of a target for ACE inhibitors during the rational drug discovery process.